 In Micula, a US federal district court enforced an award pursuant to the ICSID Convention over objections from Romania and the European Commission based on Achmea.
 Micula should encourage parties pursuing claims under intra-EU treaties of their prospects for enforcement in the United States.
 However, the district court's reasoning did not foreclose the relevance of EU law in proceedings to enforce intra-EU awards before US courts.
-Since Micula, claimants have continued bringing intra-EU treaty claims and seeking enforcement of the resulting awards in the United States.
-The European Commission remains hostile to intra-EU investor-state arbitration and raises Achmea to oppose such arbitration and enforcement of the resulting awards.
-Future decisions may further clarify the attitude of US courts towards intra-EU investor-state awards.
+Since Micula, claimants have continued bringing intra-EU treaty claims and seeking enforcement of the awards in the US.
+The European Commission remains hostile to intra-EU investor-state arbitration and raises Achmea to oppose arbitration and enforcement.